HackYourFuture/hyf_projects/README.md

 Companies expect entry level job seekers to not only write clean code and communicate well but also to have some experience and a portfolio of projects.
 For this reason is that from now on, every student will have to show a minimum of 2 great projects they’ve been working on next to their studies in order to graduate from our program.

-But before we get into the specifics of the projects, let’s explore what are the characteristics of a proactive developer and how building projects next to your study will help you become one.

 ## 3. Working on projects

 ### 3.1 Project Guidelines and examples